Allen-Tildesley/examples/python_examples/GUIDE.md

-Except where otherwise stated, we use our default liquid state point (&rho;,_T_)=(0.75,1.0) for testing, with _N_=256 atoms, and compare with the same equations of state due to Thol et al.
+Except where otherwise stated, we use our default liquid state point (&rho;,_T_)=(0.75,1.0) for testing, with _N_=256 atoms, and compare with the same equations of state due to Thol et al

+* M Thol, G Rutkai, R Span, J Vrabec and R Lustig, _Int J Thermophys,_ __36,__ 25 (2015)
+* M Thol, G Rutkai, A Koester, R Lustig, R Span, J Vrabec, _J Phys Chem Ref Data,_ __45,__ 023101 (2016)

+We provide a Python version of the equation-of-state program `eos_lj.py` based on the formulae in those papers.
+For completeness, note that Thol et al also supply C++ programs, and tables of data, in the Supplementary Information associated with their papers.
+They are not responsible for our (Python) program!

 The Python codes run much more slowly than the Fortran ones, and so typically our default parameters carry out shorter runs (e.g. 10 blocks of 1000 steps rather than 10 blocks of 20000 steps).